 Steps Toward Helping Your Cat Achieve A Healthier Weight

 Again, your veterinarian can help with formulating this diet(see the best cat food for overweight cats) as it is very important to be patient and continue to provide the required nutrition even while reducing total calories at an appropriate rate.
 If you first decide to do your own diet assessment one tool we like is provided online by the Pet Nutrition Alliance.
-Please note this tool is designed to be used by Veterinary professionals so we don’t recommend you make changes to your pets diet without consulting with your Veterinarian however we like the estimate this tool provides as feedback about our pets current diet.
+Please note this tool is designed to be used by Veterinary professionals so we don’t recommend you make changes to your pet’s diet without consulting with your Veterinarian however we like the estimate this tool provides as feedback about our pets current diet.

 Knowing that your cat is overweight is a very scary thought.
 Now, that you know that your cat is overweight you have to make progress in helping your cat lose weight.
 You should consult your veterinarian, and they can help guide you through this process.
 Helping your cat lost weight is not a sprint, but a marathon.
 You have to be consistent in doing the right things to achieve a healthier weight in your cat.
 Furthermore, here is an article we have where we cover some good toys for overweight cats if you are interested in learning about toys that will promote exercise in your fat cat.
 Nowadays, cats do not get enough water due to eating dry food.
 The process of losing weight will be a lot easier with a ceramic cat water fountain.